-Abstract

-We undertook a study to determine if the automatic detection and counting of vehicle passengers is feasible.
-An automated passenger counting system would greatly facilitate the operation of freeway lanes reserved for car-pools (HOV lanes).
-In the present paper we report our findings regarding the appropriate sensor phenomenology and arrangement for the task.
+Abstract.
+The automatic detection and counting of vehicle occupants is a challenging research problem that was given little attention until recently.
+An automated vehicleoccupant-counting system would greatly facilitate the operation of freeway lanes reserved for car pools (high occupancy vehicle lanes or HOV lanes).
+There are three major aspects of this problem: (a) the imaging aspect (sensor phenomenology), (b) the pattern recognition aspect, and (c) the system architecture aspect.
+In this paper, we present a solution to the imaging aspect of the problem.
 We propose a novel system based on fusion of near-infrared imaging signals and we demonstrate its adequacy with theoretical and experimental arguments.
+We also compare our solution to other possible solutions across the electromagnetic spectrum, particularly in the thermal infrared and visible regions.